Fire Safety Guidelines for the Workplace

 - Electrical Safety – Almost 40% of workplace fires are caused by electrical failures.
 Check electrical cords periodically; have damaged wires serviced or replaced.

 - Power Outlets – Make sure that power outlets are not overloaded with too many cords; plugs should fit the outlet (i.e., insert two-prong plugs only into three-slot outlets).

 - Emergency Exits – Learn the escape routes and exits in the building.
 All emergency routes and exits should be unobstructed.

 - Fire and Smoke Alarms – Management should ensure that smoke detectors and fire alarms are inspected and tested regularly.

 - Fire Extinguishers must be current on their inspections.
-Employees should be trained on how to use fire extinguishers.
+Train employees on how to use fire extinguishers.